mestafrica/crypto-market-watcher/README.md

 ### Advanced Features

-The following are nice to have features, you can decide not to implement then.
-It would be a good a learning opportunity should you decide to implement.
+The following are nice to have features, you can decide not to implement them.
+It would be a good a learning opportunity to do so though.

 * Persist the market data in a PostgreSQL database ([node-postgres](https://github.com/brianc/node-postgres))
 * Allow users to set up alerts for a certain price point